GeorgeCiesinski/custom-drupal-docs/docs/developer-tools.md

 This document outlines the tools used to develop the sites.
 With some of the tools, I have also outlined some frequently used processes used during the development of the sites.

+## Command-line

+There are many command-line tools which are used throughout the development of the sites.
+This section covers some of the built-in utilities which don't fall under other categories.

+### Tar

+The [Tar](https://www.linux.org/docs/man1/tar.html) command creates tarball archives of files and directories while preserving file permissions.
+This is one of the tools used to create backups of the site directories.

 ## Git

 Git is a version control software and is used by the Humber ITS team to back up Drupal site directories.